Does Your Credit Card Travel Insurance Offer Enough Protection?

 Rental Car Damage only (CDW) Damage + Liability (Optional) Damage only

-Frequent Pitfalls and Evasion Tactics
+Pitfalls and Evasion

 One of the biggest mistakes is assuming that "Travel Accident Insurance" is the same as "Travel Medical Insurance."
 Accident insurance is essentially a life insurance policy that pays out for loss of limb or life.
 It does not pay the hospital for your flu treatment or a broken arm.
 Always verify that your policy includes "Emergency Medical Expense" coverage.